 Collaboration with hotels

-A recent collaboration between Association of Indonesian Tours and Travel Agencies, members of a Community-Based Child Protection Mechanism and children’s groups in Central Lombok, led to a gala dinner where peer children were allowed to perform a play about commercial sexual exploitation of children and child marriage situation in tourism area.
-This is a child-led advocacy to raise awareness of private sector actors on the importance of a massive movement to combat commercial sexual exploitation of children, particularly in tourism area.
+A recent collaboration between the Association of Indonesian Tours and Travel Agencies, members of a Community-Based Child Protection Mechanism and children’s groups in Central Lombok, led to a gala dinner where children performed a play about commercial sexual exploitation of children and child marriage situations in tourism.
+This is a child-led advocacy campaign to raise awareness of private sector actors on the importance of a massive movement to combat commercial sexual exploitation of children, particularly in areas of high tourism.

 The Alliance also worked with media companies, including KompasTV and KBR in Jakarta, SBO TV and RRI radio in Surabaya in broadcasting commercial sexual exploitation of children issues to reach a wider public range.

 Cooperation with the ICT private sector was also established through ECPAT Indonesia and an agreement with Google Indonesia and Ministry of Women Empowerment & Child Protection to conduct Trust & Safety in Prevention of online commercial sexual exploitation training, for civil society organizations and Community Groups in 22 Provinces in Indonesia.

 The Alliance through ECPAT Indonesia was also been appointed by Youtube as the ‘Trusted Flagger’ on reporting child sexual abuse materials.